edoardoschiavi/Bingo/README.md

-# Bingo
+# Exercise realized for a training course
-# version simplified without list in Card
+# Bingo simplified without list in Card